FabianS-Privat/CyclonCheatSheetSite/docs/Act 2/Crossroads.md

 ## Zone Read

-Crossroads has always a set Layout, the Waypoint is always in the center of the Zone.
+Crossroads has always a static Layout, the Waypoint is always in the center of the Zone.
 From there the Exit to Chamber of Sins is to the North-West.
 Broken Bridge Entrance is North-East of the Waypoint.
 If you need Exp, you can take the alternative route, marked in the Image above in Yellow, to open the Breach.
 To the South-East you will always find the Entrance to Fellshrine Ruins.